mikepfeiffer/azure-network-101/projects/Project 2/templates/Terraform/README.md

 ```
 ## Deploy resources into Azure via Terraform

 As you can see in the folder structure, there is numerous Terraform related files, that end with the ".TF" extension.
-The "main.tf" file describes what resources are being deployed into Azure.
+In project 1, we only used two terraform files to deploy our resources in Azure.
+In this project, the Terraform code is split into numerous files, which deploys different types of resources, such as "networks" and "Virtual Machines".

 The variables.tf file controls numerous variables that have been set, such as usernames and names for Virtual machines.